AHMerrill/anti-echo-chamber/README.md

 # anti echo chamber

-Builds a free, open embedding index of news and commentary for studying topic framing and sentiment polarity across sources.
+Builds an embedding index of news and commentary for studying topic framing and sentiment polarity across sources.
 This repository handles scraping, embedding, batching, and coordination for the Hugging Face dataset [`zanimal/anti-echo-artifacts`](https://huggingface.co/datasets/zanimal/anti-echo-artifacts).

 ---